TriplyDB/Comunica-GraphQL/README.md

 source, and can then be queried by others.

-Optionally, it is possible to mix Linked Data backends with regular GraphQL backends, and expose them through one unified GraphQL Gateway.
+Optionally, it is possible to mix Linked Data backends with regular GraphQL backends, and expose them through one unified Apollo Gateway.

 ## Usage